About us

 Chief Executive - Rachel O'Connor

-I’ve worked in the refugee and migrant sector for the past fifteen years, starting with coordinating refugee resettlement in Hamilton in 2007 for eight years.
-I’m passionate about ensuring people new to Aotearoa New Zealand are welcomed well and are supported in achieving their hopes and aspirations of their news lives here.
-I hate flying but love experiencing other cultures and countries so I’m delighted to be in a role where I get to meet people from all over the world without having to board a plane!
+I’ve worked in the refugee and migrant sector for the past seventeen years and I’m passionate about ensuring people new to Aotearoa New Zealand are welcomed well and are supported in achieving their hopes and aspirations of their news lives here.
+Learning English enables good settlement to occur – being able to communicate means people are able to connect, contribute and thrive.

 I have a Masters of Migration Studies focused on integration and belonging, including a specific focus on labour market integration.
-I’ve previously worked at New Zealand Red Cross as General Manager of Migration, overseeing the community settlement programme for quota refugees as well as employment and mental health services for former refugee sand asylum seekers.
-Most recently I was the lead advisor to the Race Relations Commissioner at the Human Rights Commission.
+Previous roles include General Manager of Migration at New Zealand Red Cross, and the lead advisor to the Race Relations Commissioner at the Human Rights Commission.

 I live in Wellington which is where I’ve spent most of my life, and love to frequent the cafes, bookstores and beaches.